-- 52. Where the estimated value of the contract exceeds the relevant EU threshold, notice must be given as specified in paragraph 49 above and also electronically in the Official Journal of the European Economic Community. - 53.
+- 52. Where the estimated value of the contract exceeds the relevant procurement threshold s under the Public Contract Regulations 2015, notice must be given as specified in paragraph 49 above and also electronically in the Find a Tender Services (FATS) - 53.
 The notice(s) must state the nature and purpose of the contract, invite tenders for its execution (and in the case of an Open procedure specify the last date and time when tenders must be received).
 The notice shall direct potential contractors to the location where full information about the tendering opportunity can be found, (such as the etenderwales website). - 54.
 In relation to the Restricted procedure only, after the expiry of the specified period, invitations to tender should be sent to not less than five of the persons who have applied for permission to tender (selected in conjunction with the Head of Procurement), or, if fewer than five persons have applied and are considered suitable, to all such persons. - 55.
 The process of selecting prospective contractors must be fair and transparent, be seen to show no favour and be fully documented. - 56.
 The criteria for short listing must be established and publicised to interested parties within the tender or pre-qualification documents